Open-Systems-Pharmacology/Atorvastatin-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 * P-gp

 The P-gp expression profiles is based on high-sensitive real-time RT-PCR ([Nishimura 2005](#20-references)) with an intestinal mucosa of factor 3.57 ([Hanke 2018](#27-references)).
-Transporter activity was described as saturable process following Michaelis-Menten kinetics, where the Km was taken from the literature and kcat was optimized based on clinical data (see Section 2.3.4).
+Transporter activity was described as saturable process following Michaelis-Menten kinetics, where the `Km` was taken from the literature and `kcat` was optimized based on clinical data (see Section 2.3.4).

-Additionally, fraction of bile that was continously released was set to 1 (`EHC continuous fraction`).
+Additionally, fraction of bile that was continuously released was set to 1 (`EHC continuous fraction`).

 ### 2.3.4 Automated Parameter Identification